 If any of the current schemes or future schemes have to start or complete on site during term time the project team will ensure that a robust management plan is agreed between the school and contractor to ensure that the site will function as normal and safely.
 Any successful contractor(s) will be responsible for providing a construction management plan which will include risk and method statements for the safe delivery of the projects on site.
-At this time NCC does not have a CDM manager in post who can support the school schemes.
-Major Projects have sourced this support externally from a compliant framework.
 The CDM role will include assessing any impact that may affect the day to day running of the school and will be discussed well in advance with individual schools and will be subject to their agreement.